StartupTokenTech/Whitepaper/README.md

 ## Introduction

 Welcome to Startup Token.
-Startup Token is a company that helps startups to obtain agile financing thanks to the tokenization of investment rounds, giving them greater access to a decentralized network of investors, while giving investors the security of investing in real projects and having liquidity in case of wanting to buy or sell the tokens of each startup.
+Startup Token is a company that helps startups to obtain agile funding thanks to the tokenization of investment rounds, giving them greater access to a decentralized network of investors, while giving investors the security of investing in real projects and having liquidity in case of wanting to buy or sell the tokens of each startup.

 ## Problem in Funding for Startups

 Every day, more startups appear to solve problems through their innovative solutions, giving the world new perspectives for economic development.
-The problem is that startups themselves must dedicate a lot of work to raise capital to continue operating and scale, considering that although there is greater capital and investor networks, accessing them is fierce competition of which less than 1% manages to access and obtain adequate financing.
+The problem is that startups themselves must dedicate a lot of work to raise capital to continue operating and scale, considering that although there is greater capital and investor networks, accessing them is fierce competition of which less than 1% manages to access and obtain adequate funding.
 Crowdfunding platforms have managed to mitigate part of this problem, but they also convey problems to investors, since although the amount of money necessary to invest and participate is reduced, it does not generate liquidity in the short or medium term if they need to withdraw from the project.

 At Startup Token we believe that these problems can be easily solved if we do things right and think of all those involved.